-What’s next in #CloudServer Series?
+What’s next in the #CloudServer Series?

 If you’ve learned and completed all the steps for creating a Ubuntu Cloud Server on DigitalOcean.
-Next, we are going to see How to login via SSH and SFTP client for Ubuntu Server?
+Next, we are going to see how to log in via SSH and SFTP client for Ubuntu Server?

 By the way, click on the below button to get free DigitalOcean credits on registration.

 If you've any thoughts on Create Ubuntu Cloud Server on DigitalOcean with $50 Free Credits!, then feel free to drop in below comment box.
-Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
+Also, please subscribe to our BrowserHow YouTube channel for amazing videos tips.
 Cheers!